dokku/dokku/README.md

 Right now Buildstep supports buildpacks for Node.js, Ruby, Python, [and more](https://github.com/progrium/buildstep#supported-buildpacks).
 It's not hard to add more, [go add more](https://github.com/progrium/buildstep#adding-buildpacks)!
 Please check the documentation for your particular build pack as you may need to include configuration files (such as a Procfile) in your project root.

+## Remote commands

+Dokku commands can be run over ssh.
+Anywhere you would run `dokku <command>`, just run `ssh -t dokku@progriumapp.com <command>`
+The `-t` is used to request a pty.
+It is highly recommended to do so.
+To avoid the need to type the `-t` option each time, simply create/modify a section in the `.ssh/config`, on the client side, as follows :

+    Host progriumapp.com
+    RequestTTY yes

 ## Run a command in the app environment

 It's possible to run commands in the environment of the deployed application: